bastibe/transplant/README.md

 Transplant opens Matlab as a subprocess, then connects both ends via 0MQ in a request-response pattern.
 Matlab then runs the _transplant_ server and starts listening for messages.
 Now, Python can send messages to Matlab, and Matlab will respond.

-All messages are JSON-encoded objects, with a `type` and some `content`.
+All messages are JSON-encoded objects, with a `type` and `type`-dependant other keys.
 This way, Python can ask for different things, and Matlab can answer with different items.
 For example, Python might ask for a function to be executed, and Matlab might answer with either a return value, or an error.

 TODO
 ----

-- Implement `set_value` message.
-- Implement `get_value` message.
 - Implement `call_function` message.
 - Implement `import` message.